scidsg/theprettywiki/README.md

 ### Step 2 - Enable Your Wiki
  1. Visit your server's IP address or domain name and complete the MediaWiki installation.
- 2. Download the generated LocalSettings.php file that's generated at the end of the installation process.
+ 2. Download the LocalSettings.php file that's generated at the end of the installation process.
 Open it in a text editor and copy it's contents.
  3. Back in the Terminal, create a LocalSettings.php file and paste the downloaded contents:

  ```